kmerckae/panda_safe_hrc_tutorial/source/index.rst

    panda_arm/robot_control
    panda_arm/path_planning

-In this chapter you will get acquainted with the Panda robot.
+In the *Franka Emika Panda Robot Arm* chapter you will get acquainted with the Panda robot.
 At the end, you will be able to control the robot via the Franka Control Interface (FCI) and you will be able to plan a trajectory with MoveIt and follow it.